"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset Transfer Experiment

-Our third contribution is an observational study of decentralized and centralized data distribution methods.
-For centralized distribution, we use a self-hosted instance of Girder \cite{girder_2024}.
-For decentralized clients, we use Transmission \cite{transmission_2024} (BitTorrent) and Kubo \cite{ipfskubo_2024} (IPFS).
-As a baseline, we also measure direct transfers using Rsync\cite{rsyncprojectrsync_2024}.
+Our third contribution is an experiment that studies transfer rates of decentralized and centralized data distribution methods.
+For centralized distribution, we use a self-hosted instance of Girder~\cite{girder_2024} and the HuggingFace datasets~\cite{huggingface_datasets} platform.
+For decentralized clients, we use Transmission~\cite{transmission_2024} (BitTorrent) and Kubo~\cite{ipfskubo_2024} (IPFS).
+As a baseline, we also measure direct transfers using Rsync~\cite{rsyncprojectrsync_2024}.

-To assess the effectiveness of each mechanism we programmatically download our 42GB dataset and measure the time required to complete the transfer.
-Each experiment was run multiple times, machines were separated by approximately 30 kilometers with an average ping time of 48.48 ms. For each test, we log transfer start and end times along with notes and code (provided in supplemental materials).